Day 1 of 2022 Colorado Trip, Grizzly Peak, Taste of Colorado

 Trail to Grizzly Peak

 After spending the previous night in a hotel not far from the airport, I made my way back to the airport this morning to greet a friend, who would be joining me for this week of mountaineering.
 He had some delay getting out of the airport, but since I was on the airport WiFi watching the F1 Belgian Grand Prix, I couldn’t complain anymore.
-After that, we grabbed a rental car off the airport, headed back to my hotel for breakfast, and by the time we left for the mountains, it’s already 10am.
+After that, we grabbed a rental car off the airport, headed back to my hotel for breakfast, and by the time we left for the mountains west of Denver, it’s already 10am.

 With a few day hikes ahead of us for the rest of this week, we didn’t want this acclimatization hike to be too long, so we figured we had some time to say hi to some of his friends in Denver before heading into the mountains.
 Unfortunately, I entered the wrong address in the navigation app my navigation app doesn’t like the street names of Denver, and we made a few wrong turns, so by the time we reached Loveland Pass, it’s already 1pm.